-For most services, ForwardHealth reimburses the lesser of the provider's usual and customary charge or the maximum allowable fee established.
+For most services, ForwardHealth reimburses the lesser of the provider's usual and customary charge, plus a professional dispensing fee, if applicable, or the maximum allowable fee established.

 Submission

 1500 Health Insurance Claim Form Completion Instructions

 These instructions are for the completion of the 1500 Health Insurance Claim Form ((02/12)) for ForwardHealth.
 Refer to the 1500 Health Insurance Claim Form Reference Instruction Manual for Form Version 02/12, prepared by the NUCC (National Uniform Claim Committee) and available on their website, to view instructions for all item numbers not listed below.